tarat44/gwu-schedule-predictor/README.md

 # **GWU Schedule Predictor**

 *The purpose of this tool is to allow students at George Washington University to get a better idea of whether a course will be provided in an upcoming semester that the student wishes to take it.
-Given the subject, course number, and desired semester the script will gather all previous instances of the course for the past semesters that are publicly available on the GW website, and output these instances and an estimation about whether or not the course will be provided in the future semester based on a fixed algorithm that uses the previous data.*
+Given the subject, course number, and desired semester the script will gather all previous instances of the course for the past semesters that are publicly available on the GW website, and output these instances and a guess about whether or not the course will be provided in the future semester based on a fixed algorithm that uses the previous data.*